samuelandersoncodes/dvlpenergy/README.md

 A simple navbar(with logo, home and project repository link) as well as a footer(with copyright and project repository link) were implemented.

 The project was finally tested (test can be found here; [Testing](#testing) ) and deployed to heroku(the deployment details can be found here; [Deployment](#deployment) )

+### Database-Design

+The database was designed to allow CRUD functionality on the Django [REST Framework interface](https://dvlpenergy-task-4229b9c60fd6.herokuapp.com/api/solar_plants/) of the project and was purposefully created to serve geoJSON data to the frontend.

+It has only one simple model without any Foreign key so I therefore feel no need to make an Entity Relationship Diagram for it.